wave2future/dUsefulStuff/ReadMe.markdown

 ## DCDialogs

 Class of static methods for displaying messages to the user.
 Just takes some pain out of rewriting code.

+## DCBackgroundThread, DCBackgroundThreadDelegate and DCBackgroundTask

+Working with background threads involves a bit of boiler plate code and setup.
+These classes enable you to avoid this work.
+So now all that's involved in setting up a background thread is adopting the DCBackgroundTask protocol and implementing a single method.
+Then allocate a DCBackgroundThread instance and giving it the task to run.

+## DCBusyIndicator

+This class provides a semi-transparent overlay with text and an activity indicator.
+This will slide up from the bottom of the screen.
+It's designed to be used when thee is something happening and you want to cover the whole screen.
+DCBackgroundThread makes use of this automatically if you tell it too.

 ## Scripts